DNWMNCR/JavaForSmallTeams/style/40_remember_kiss_and_yagni.md

 Keep your design as simple as possible.

-Create only the functionality you need now - not what you *think* you might need in the future.
+Create only the functionality you need now - not what you think you might need in the future.

 ### Details

-The KISS (Keep It Simple Stupid) and YAGNI (You Ain't Going To Need It) acronyms provide good advice that is worth remembering while coding.
+The KISS (Keep It Simple, Stupid) and YAGNI (You Ain't Going To Need It) acronyms provide good advice that is worth remembering while coding.

 KISS advises that we keep our code and designs as simple as possible.